davidwmartines/amqp-bus/README.md

 // Create a bus instance.
 // By default connection will be to guest:guest@localhost.
-// See docs for options (host, vhost, credentiasls, etc.) const bus = new Bus();
+// See docs for options (host, vhost, credentials, etc.) const bus = new Bus();

 // start the bus.
 The creates the connection, among other things.